-In view of its ESG strategy, the Sub-Fund promotes environmental characteristics that may include sustainable economic activities.
-However, it does not aim to invest in environmentally sustainable economic activities in the context of the Taxonomy Regulation.
+In the context of the Taxonomy Regulation, in view of its ESG strategy, the Sub-Fund promotes environmental characteristics and does not aim to invest in environmentally sustainable economic activities.
 Therefore, the investments underlying the Sub-Fund do not take into account the EU criteria for environmentally sustainable economic activities, within the meaning of the Taxonomy Regulation.
-Therefore, the "do no significant harm" principle does not apply to the investments underlying this Sub-Fund.
+Therefore, the "do no significant harm" principle does not apply to the investments underlying the Sub-Fund.